-Your internship year can be undertaken at either level 4 or level 5 (with level 6 being added in 2019), and comprises 40 weeks plus 6 weeks of holidays.
+Your internship year can be undertaken at either level 4 or level 5 and comprises 40 weeks plus 6 weeks of holidays.

-Most students begin their studies at the start of a year, though if there are vacancies we can sometimes take on others at various times of the year.
+Most students begin their studies at the start of a year, and if there are vacancies we do a second intake in semester 2 in July.

 📚 Internships Tasks

 Each week you are required to do a minimum of 15 learning hours of practical, experiential activity.
 The scope of activities and endeavours is wide, including: